Mdavalos/FlutterNoteApp/README.md

 # FlutterNoteApp
 Simple note app made with flutter (Not finished)

-Supported Languages for English and Spanish(In progress)
+Supported Languages for English and Spanish

 Able to add new notes, delete notes, and rename the notes

 TODO:
-  -Make sure filename doesn't already exist before saving note
+  -Test for bugs